Sander van Geelen

 Oct 7, 2015

 James Beswick always had a bit of a thing for radio-controlled cars – especially high-speed drag racing.
-He’s been building them for a few years now, but decided to take things to the next level.
-To do that he realised he was going to have to think outside the pre-built box and build his own!
+He’s been building them for a few years now but decided to take things to the next level.
+To do that he realized he was going to have to think outside the pre-built box and build his own!

 After reading about 3D printing and giving it a try for himself it changed his whole world.
 The entire process of building and designing his own RC-car became so much faster and easier.
 According to James, “It sped up the building process significantly and opened so many more exciting possibilities.
 I think I can honestly say I’d be lost without my Ultimaker in my life."